arrayio/array-io-keychain/README.md

 Read full [KeyChain Protocol](https://github.com/arrayio/array-io-keychain/wiki/KeyChain-Protocol) with comprehensive descriptions of JSON requests broken down into simple commands and parameters.

+### Demo pages

+[Here](https://arrayio.github.io/array-io-keychain/eth_signer/) you can try out signing Ethereum transactions with KeyChain.

+Test the KeyChain commands on the demo page [here](https://arrayio.github.io/array-io-keychain/demo/).

-You can find the detailed technical specification of the KeyChain system below if you refer to *How it works* section.
+You can find the detailed technical specification of the KeyChain system below if you refer to [How it works](#how-it-works) section.

 ## Installation